apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Turkey strikes suspected Kurdish militant targets in northern Iraq after suicide attack in Ankara**
+**NFL 2023 Week 4: Biggest questions, risers and takeaways**

-You can read more about it [here](https://abcnews.go.com/International/wireStory/turkish-media-report-explosion-heard-ankara-day-parliament-103634782).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/38505579/nfl-week-4-2023-questions-risers-fallers-takeaways-lessons-stats).

 ## Requirements
 - Python 3.8